 - Student instruction should integrate guidance on following the hygiene-related measures and how to wear a face mask properly in accordance with the recommendations of the Federal Centre for Health Education (in German only).

 - Where necessary, a risk assessment can be carried out to determine whether additional preventative measures are needed.
 The occupational safety staff from the Occupational Safety/Conflict and Environmental Management Unit (arbeitsschutz (@) haw-hamburg.de) can provide support if required.

 The Hamburg Senate's current prevention decree continues to require strict adherence to the physical distancing rules, which means the HAW Hamburg libraries can only make a small share of their total workspaces available.
-Because group work is not permitted under the current regulations, only individual workspaces are being offered.
+Because group work is not permitted under the current regulations, only individual workspaces for work and study are being offered.

 HAW Hamburg's own hygiene regulations must also be followed.
-Access to the libraries is only permitted with a face mask, and a physical distance of 2 metres from others must be maintained.
+A face mask must be worn at all times, and a physical distance of 2 metres from others must be maintained.
 Upon arrival, users will be required to fill out a form with their personal information so that they can be notified in the event of a Covid-19 outbreak.